MicrosoftDocs/sdk-api/sdk-api-src/content/windef/ns-windef-tagrect.md

 ## -description

-The <b>RECT</b> structure defines the coordinates of the upper-left and lower-right corners of a rectangle.
+The RECT structure defines a rectangle by the coordinates of its upper-left and lower-right corners.

 ## -struct-fields